Brindle Hill's Guide To Feeding Your Boston Terrier

 Nature's Variety Prairie - Dry and canned.
 NOTE: These foods contain a fiber source called Inulin which causes diarrhea in some dogs.

 Merrick Dog Foods They say they manufacture their OWN FOODS IN THEIR OWN FAMILY-OWNED PLANT.
 They have not been involved in any of the recalls thus far.
-I liked the Grammy's Pot Pie and Wilderness blend dry - but they are not high in protein and fat for the most part except for the Puppy Plate.
-Nice canned varieties also, however, some people have had bad experiences:
+They are not high in protein and fat for the most part except for the Puppy Plate.
+Canned varieties also, however, some people have had bad experiences:

 March 2008 "Unfortunately, I'm one of "those people" who doesn't believe it 'til they see it...and I have seen the Merrick issues first hand.
 Do you remember when their Wingalings were recalled b/c they ALL had metal staples in it?"
 A customer in Raleigh, NC